kvutien/kvutien.github.io/index.md

 ## The advantages of Machu Picchu
 The advantages are:
-* Reporting of the usage of funds to donors is straightforward
+* Reporting of the usage of funds to donors is straightforward;
-* Ownership of the data remains in the hands of each person in need
+* Ownership of the data remains in the hands of each person in need;
-* High quality of data
+* High quality of data;
-* Resilience to network disruption and to single storage failures
+* Resilience to network disruption and to single storage failures;
 * Tokens are not cryptocurrencies.
 They are "units of trust" that can be redeemed against real cash at official financial services in amounts that justify the banking costs.